Last updated on March 20th, 2019

 Some of the best ways to explore a city are by trolley.
-You can explore the city and get some great information along the way.
+You can see the sights of the city and get some great information along the way.
 Rochester, Stillwater, Excelsior, and MPLS are just some of the locations you can choose from.
 And if you have little kids, they will get a huge kick out of this one!

 26. Boat Tours

-Take a cruise down the river on a lake.
+Take a cruise down the river or a lake.
 The best part about boat cruises, is they have them for every budget.
-There are family friendly, romantic or party boats all over.
+They are family friendly, romantic or party boats all over.
 The best place to catch a boat is in Duluth, Taylor’s Falls, Excelsior, and Redwing.

 Minnesota has amazing theaters.
 Check out the Dinner Theater in Chanhassen or head downtown and see what Broadway plays are coming to town.
-If you have younger kids, check out the children theater in Hopkins or the Children’s Theater in Minneapolis.
+If you have younger kids, check out the Stages Children Theater in Hopkins or the Children’s Theater in Minneapolis.

 28. Visit a Bed and Breakfast